sasq64/sixfive/ARTICLE.md

 register into another, and sets the _signed_ and _zero_ flags according to the value transferred -- unless the target register is the stack pointer.

-Here is our opcode function:
+Here is our opcode function, along with the two support function it
+uses:

 ```c++
     template <int FROM, int TO>